mdkp-hsg/Learn-Khasi-Website/_pages/donate.md

 **Budget Estimate**

-Our target budget Estimate for this year is Rs.
-50,000/-.
+Our target Estimated budget for this year is Rs.
+2,61,000/-

 	Estimate Budget (for 1000 active users/month)					: Rs.
-50,000/-
+21,750/month

 	Amount Received as donation						: Rs.
 10/-